 Meek, mild-mannered watchmaker Eddy Kay is featured on the news after he saves a woman and child from a fire.
 This is seen by covert agency head Colonel Taylor who had believed Eddy, a former top agent, to be dead.
 Taylor now sees Eddy as a threat to an impending political assassination he has organised and sends killers to eliminate him.
 In defending himself against his assassins, Eddy discovers he has an alarming proficiency at unarmed combat.
 He begins to have flashbacks to his previous life as a killer.
 On the run from Taylor’s men in the company of psychologist Anna Nolmar, he discovers that he was part of an experiment in behavioural modification designed to create the ultimate programmed killer.

 While clearly owing its inspiration to Total Recall (1990), Timebomb is a small nevertheless impressive actioner.
-Director Avi Nesher – who previously made the abysmal She (1983) – claims to been a member of The Mossad, the Israeli secret service.
+Director Avi Nesher – who previously made the abysmal She (1983) – claims to been a member of Israeli Special Forces.
 Ordinarily one would be tempted to dismiss such claims as puffed-up macho braggadocio, however Nesher demonstrates a flair for action that would seem to reveal an intimate knowledge of some training at least – little tricks like where Michael Biehn holds Patsy Kensit prisoner with a gun tied to the back of a chair.